The Problem with Healthcare

-The CSS plan eliminates this two-class system.
-Medicaid and many other welfare systems are replaced with national standardized private health insurance plans that everyone, regardless of income, will be able to use.
+NPMP creates a national standardized private health insurance system that everyone, regardless of income, will be able to use.
+It eliminates Medicaid and many other welfare systems.
 Medicare and Social Security are not affected by this revised private health insurance system.

 The goal of covering basic healthcare services in every plan would be to structure healthcare services in a way that detects and begins treating conditions much earlier and at lower cost than what is now being done.
 The goal of covering catastrophic healthcare services in every plan is to reduce the financial disaster families may incur when faced with prolonged illness.

-Under the CSS plan, the federal government reimburses most, not all, private health insurance plans for the cost of basic healthcare and catastrophic healthcare services.
-In addition, all low-income Americans will also receive health insurance credits.
+Under NPMP, the federal government reimburses most, not all, private health insurance plans for the cost of basic healthcare and catastrophic healthcare services.
+In addition, all low-income Americans will receive health insurance credits that they can use to pay for any private insurance plan they select.

-It is hoped that most employers will give their employees the option of receiving healthcare insurance credits if they do not wish to participate in the company’s health insurance plan.
-This means that all Americans should be able to shop for and be able to afford the private health plan that best fits their needs regardless of their employment status.
+It is hoped that most employers will also give their employees the option of receiving healthcare insurance credits if they do not wish to participate in the company’s health insurance plan.
+This means that all Americans should be able to shop for and be able to afford the private healthcare plan that best fits their needs regardless of their employment or economic situation.

 Would such a plan be economically feasible?

-It is not possible to answer this question without additional research and pilot projects.
-However, in 2023 the Buehler Center for Health Policy and Economics which is part of Northwestern University Feinberg School of Medicine reviewed current research literature to determine what the economic and social impacts of proving universal healthcare might be.
+In 2023, the Buehler Center for Health Policy and Economics, part of Northwestern University Feinberg School of Medicine, reviewed current research literature to determine what the economic and social impacts of proving universal healthcare might be.
 They concluded: “On Balance, the economic and social impacts of implementing a universal healthcare system in the US are overwhelmingly positive.”

 Additional information about healthcare issues can be found in book